GeorgeNAL/NALathletics-blog/_posts/2020-06-09-collegiate-track-and-field-spending.md

 ![Track & field budgets by association](/assets/img/track-and-field-association-budget-count.jpg)
 {: .blog-center-image}

-Moving down the minor leagues, excuse me, NCAA structure, Division II and Division III lead all collegiate athletics for having the most track & field programs in the black: about 36%.
+NCAA Division II and Division III lead all collegiate athletics for having the most track & field programs in the black: about 36%.
 Only 9% of track & field programs in those categories took a loss, whereas in the NCAA Division I-FBS, an even smaller percentage - 5% - brought in net revenue.
-But just Divisions II’s and III’s sound management is not a sign of parsimony: they spent $149 million and $81 million in 2018/19, respectively.
+But Divisions II’s and III’s sound management is not a sign of parsimony: they spent $149 million and $81 million in 2018/19, respectively.

 Let’s stop again and compare the collegiate system’s spending on the sport to the national and international governing bodies’.